pasmith/oenologist/README.md

 ---
 #### Executive summary

 In this project, we will apply natural language processing and use machine learning techniques to predict the quality of wines based on reviews written about those wines.
-Given that the tasters reviewing the wines are [Sommeliers](https://en.wikipedia.org/wiki/Sommelier) professionally trained in the art of wine tasting, we can expect a fair amount of consistency in the reviews.
+Given that tasters reviewing the wines are [Sommeliers](https://en.wikipedia.org/wiki/Sommelier) professionally trained in the art of wine tasting, we can expect a fair amount of consistency in the reviews.
 We expect different sommeliers reviewing similar wines awarding similar scores and providing similar descriptions explaining why the wines earned the points they did.

-Part of what drives this consistency is that these wine reviews are blind.
-The tasters do not know the winery or winemaker, when they taste the wine.
-Depending on the task, they may know the varietal and general provenance and/or vintage (year) the wine was made.
-This methodology allows marketplaces like [WineEnthusiast](https://www.wineenthusiast.com/about-us/) to differentiate themselves as influencers in the wine consumer industry.
+Reviews are blind, meaning tasters do not know the winery or price of the wine they taste.
+They will know general information including the variety, vintage (year the wine was made) and general area where the wine was made.
+Blind tasting allows marketplaces like [WineEnthusiast](https://www.wineenthusiast.com/about-us/) to differentiate themselves as influencers in the wine consumer industry.
 To maintain that influence, the review process must be consistent, repeatable and objective, which is ideal for machine learning.

-In fact, because of this consistency, we can expect the reviews to result in clustering similar to those shown in the infographic below to emerge from the reviews.

 <div>
   <p align='center'><img src="images/banner.png" alt="pinot noir" width="500"/></p>